watchadamrise/Pc-Organizer/README.md

 -Click "File" in the top left corner of Notepad, then click "Save As".
 -In the "Save as type" dropdown, select "All Files".
 -In the "File name" field, type Pc-Organizer.py.
 -Choose a location where you want to save the file (like "Documents").

-**If you're not sure where to save it:**
--Click on "This PC" on the left side of the Save As window.
--Double-click on "Documents".
--Once you've selected the location, click "Save".
+Must be on the drive you are moving from.

 ###Step 4: Run the Script